-On July 1, Joan Dutton and Tatia Clark, respectively, former president and former financial secretary of United Steelworkers Local 2801, were charged in U.S. District Court for the Central District of California in a four-count indictment for conspiracy, aiding and abetting, embezzlement, and concealment in relation to their theft of $15,935 in funds from the Signal Hill, Calif.-based union.
-The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On February 13, Pamela Noble, former financial secretary for United Steelworkers Local 6904, was charged in U.S. District Court for the Eastern District of Arkansas with one count of embezzling funds from the Little Rock union in the amount of $43,274.97.
+She then pleaded guilty.
+The charge and plea follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On February 6, Glenn Robert Smith, former comptroller for the Michigan Regional Council of Carpenters and Millwrights (MRCC), was sentenced in U.S. District Court for the Eastern District of Michigan to 15 months in prison and two years of supervised release for embezzling funds from the Detroit-based labor organization.
 He also was ordered to pay restitution in the sum of $534,097.
 Smith had pleaded guilty last October after being charged with embezzling $499,097 in MRCC funds in July 2015.
 The actions follow a joint investigation by the IRS and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡